cloudmesh/technologies/chapters/tech/e-science-central.md

 e-Science Central (e-SC) is an open source cloud-based data analysis platform.
-It provides scientists to software as a service (SaaS) for storage and data analysis.
+It provides software as a service (SaaS) for storage and data analysis for scientists.
 E-SC can be deployed public clouds like Amazon AWS, Microsoft Azure or private clouds.
 Scientists can upload their data to the cloud using web interface.
 Scientists can also share data with other scientists by giving access permission or make the data public.
 Public data can be accessed through